Point Pinole Regional Shoreline

 Picnicking

-The park has reservable group picnic areas, view our Point Pinole Picnic Areas webpage for information.
-For additional information or to make a reservation, call 1-888-EBPARKS or 1-888-327-2757, press option 2.
+The park has reservable group picnic areas, view our Point Pinole Picnic Areas webpage for more information, and call Reservations to reserve.

 History